nueyfreeman/Qatar22Sim/README.md

 might play against those in obscure clubs, a source would be required that included data on all players, not only the ones who play in famous leagues.
 Although data may not have been available for every single player, in order for the model to not be skewed against the more obscure players, it could only omit a statistically insignificant number of players.
-Additionally, all player data should come from the same source - in that case there would be some implicit standardization - no discrepancy between the way different websites or other sources codifed the data.
+Additionally, all player data needed to come from the same source - in that case there would be some implicit standardization - no discrepancy between the way different websites or other sources codifed the data.

 ### The Results
-The model would simulate this year's World Cup 10,000 times while recording the results of each individual run - how many matches each team won, how many points they got in the group stage, and what stage of the competition they exited at.
+The model would simulate this year's World Cup 10,000 times while recording the results each time - how many matches each team won, how many points they got in the group stage, and what stage of the competition they exited at.
 To evaluate the results, an average was calculated for the numerical metrics - average wins and average points in the group stage.
-And to track the success of each team, a percentage distribution was calculated to show how often each team was eliminated at each stage of the competition.
+And to track the overall success of each team, a percentage distribution was calculated to show how often each team made it to each stage of the competition.

 ### Other Notes
-Mathematically, the model was quite basic.
-Rather than seeking to be truly predictive of the winner of this year's World Cup, it was meant to practice building the model and incorporating some real-world data to influence results.
-If I had been seeking to build a more authentic model, I would have collected and incorporated much more player data.
+Mathematically, the model is basic.
+Rather than seeking to be truly predictive of the winner of this year's World Cup, or a rigorous academic exercise, it was meant to practice building a model and incorporating some real-world data to influence results.
+If I had been seeking to build a more advanced model, I would have collected and incorporated much more player data and used a more advanced method to simulate games.
 I would also have found similar historical data from World Cup years, run the model with it and then honed the model by comparing the results of each run with the known historical results of that World Cup.
-I also could improve this model's utility by adding code to collect and save much more data during the simulations than this iteration will.
+Another improvement would be to add code to collect and save much more data during the simulation than this iteration will and to do more complex analysis with the results.

 ## Process

 ### Step 1a: Find the data
-The main obstacle of this project was to find appropriate data fitting the needs described above - if a minimum acceptable amount of player data was not available, there was no point in running a simulation.
+The main obstacle of this project was to find appropriate data fitting the needs described above - if a minimum acceptable amount of player data were not available, the results would not accurately reflect the question of how the current form of players could affect their teams success.
 A Wikipedia page (<https://en.wikipedia.org/wiki/2022_FIFA_World_Cup_squads>) contained the roster of each team fairly soon after each squad was released to the public and, as a static website, it was relatively simple to scrape.
 From this page I retrieved player name, position, and the club and country they play in professionally.
 After collecting this information I would be able to then collect match data for these specific players across the world, as soon as I found one source to get it from.

 ### Step 2: Build the model
 The model adheres to the standard format of the World Cup as described above with the following more